Woolly-at-EBI/BlueCloudMetadataEnhancement/docs/pointers_2_key_code_4_blue_partition.md

  * categorise_environment.py - a set of functions to do high level mappings of the rather variable environment_biome
    * input is a unique list
    * process_environment_biome(df) - calculate and return a dataframe with 2 new fields: environment_biome_hl and environment_biome_hl2
-     * N.B. the regex for doing the high-level(hl) took about 20mins (my implementation is not the most efficient),
+     * N.B. the regex for doing the high-level(hl) took about 20 mins (my implementation is not the most efficient),
      * So I pickled a data frame of every environment_biome to hl, for each new release of ENA samples, if the pickle file is deleted, it will regenerated itself from scratch
      * The mapping of the terms that mapped tp to hl=="terrestrial" to the subcategories of "land" and "freshwater" is done on the fly.
    * Notes: